maarky/singlecontainer/README.md

 This method is meant to be used when you want to produce side effects, not when you want to alter the container value.

-$each should have signature function(mixed $var, SingleContainer $container): void where $var is the data being stored in the calling SingleContainer, and $container is the calling SingleContainer.
+$each should have signature function(mixed $var): void where $var is the data being stored in the calling SingleContainer.

 ### fornothing(callable $nothing): SingleContainer